 Intermediate scientific quality assurance has been undertaken for key variables such as rainfall, temperature and wind with model projections compared to observational estimates and errors quantified using various statistics such as mean bias.

-Advanced scientific quality assurance is also being conducted for some special climate systems, with advanced diagnostics being applied to test how well the NARCliM simulations account for such systems (e.g. East Coast Lows)5.
-The degree to which simulations reproduce the main drivers of NSW climate is also under investigation.
+Advanced scientific quality assurance was also conducted for some special climate systems, with advanced diagnostics being applied to test how well the 2014 NARCliM projections account for such systems (e.g. East Coast Lows)5.
+The degree to which simulations reproduce the main drivers of NSW climate was also investigated.

 - Olson, R., J. P. Evans, D. Arg¨ueso and A. Di Luca, 2014: NARCliM Climatological Atlas.
 NARCliM Technical Note 4, 417 pp, NARCliM Consortium, Sydney, Australia.
 Technical Report 4 NARCliM Climatological Atlas [PDF 53.1MB]